JayXT/RecordAudioOutput/README.md

 2. Replace the value of targetSink variable in the script with your device name + ".monitor" suffix for PulseAudio.
 In this particular example it looks as follows:
 `targetSink="alsa_output.usb-Audioengine_Ltd._Audioengine_2__ABCDEFB1180003-00.analog-stereo.monitor"`

-**PipeWire**

-1. Find your output device (sink) with the following command:
-`wpctl status`
-2. Set targetSink variable in the record_audio_output_pw to the number associated with the desired sink.